ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 A common and simple solution to resolving name conflicts is "last writer wins".
 Generally this is interpreted to mean that mixin methods overwrite methods on the target, and that mixins are applied in the order they are specified.
-Following this "last writer wins" approach, in the above case we have
+Following this "last writer wins" approach, in the above case we *probably* get this result:

     instance.foo() // "mixin2"

 because mixin2 was specified last, and hence wins the conflict.
+However, the exact behavior may vary from framework to framework.

-However, "last writer wins" may not meet all needs.
-In many frameworks, it's desirable to let mixins *augment* behavior, not overrule it.
-These frameworks resolve name conflicts by invoking all method implementations on the base class and any mixins applied to it:
+Moreover, there are cases where "last writer wins" is not desirable.
+In many situations, it's desirable to let mixins *augment* behavior, not overrule it.
+Frameworks that want to address these situations resolve name conflicts by invoking *all* method implementations on the base class and any mixins applied to it:

     let mixin1 = {
       foo() { console.log("mixin1"); }